sharad2058/sharad2058/README.md

 Welcome to my GitHub space!
 Here's where the code magic happens! ✨

 ## 🚀 About Me
 I'm Sarad AdhiKARI, a passionate coder and explorer based in Sydney.
-I breathe 💻 code and dream in algorithms.
+I breathe 💻 code but sometimes i breathe air as it is needed for survival and dream in algorithms.
 Outside the terminal I love ☕ sipping on a cup of masala tea.

 ## 🌟 Projects